 ADG event fees include third party insurance coverage for the event.
 To ensure that ADG/AFDA insurance coverage applies to you, please check that your course is covered under the list of included council areas.
-You can obtain a certificate of currency for insurance and policy wording from AFDA.
-If your course is not currently covered contact email@example.com with the council area at least 2 months prior to the event.
+These lists are periodically updated so please contact your ADG state representative to check.
+If your course is not currently covered contact firstname.lastname@example.org with the council area at least 2 months prior to the event.

 ADG Event Fees cover event Insurance, event preregistration page and calendar and point tracking.
 ADG have attempted to keep the fees as low as possible to ensure maximum participation.
 The fee schedule for events is as follows.